Tim-Abwao/time-series-app/README.md

 3. Start the app:

-    You can use the convenient `run.sh` script:
+    You can use the convenient `run.sh` script, or `waitress`:

     ```bash
-    bash run.sh
+    waitress-serve --listen=127.0.0.1:8000 ts_app:server
     ```

     then browse to [localhost:8000](http://127.0.0.1:8000) to interact with the web app.